nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 .. figure:: ../images/encryption13.png

 To disable encryption, click the gear icon and un-check **encryption**.
+Again, consider encrypting an external mountpoint to be permanent.

 Enabling Users' File Recovery Key
 ---------------------------------